Factr/node-offworld-heapdumper/reference.md

 **Params**

 - destination  - a configured destination object, probably S3 at the moment.
-TODO: Link to S3
+See [S3World](#S3World).

 <a name="OffWorldHeapDumper.Destinations"></a>
 ##OffWorldHeapDumper.Destinations